 Joining a club or organization on campus is a great way to get involved and meet new people.
 Whether your interests are political, cultural, creative, business-focused or otherwise, GBC has a wide variety of clubs to help you pursue them.
 Cant find what youre looking for?
 Start your own club!
 Visit the Office of Residence & Student Life for more info.

 Alpha Chi is a National Honor Society.
-Membership is limited to Juniors and Seniors of good character who rank in the upper 10 percent of their class.
+Membership is limited to Juniors, Seniors, and second year Graduate students of good character who rank in the upper 10 percent of their class.
 Activities include an annual induction ceremony, a spring reception for honor students, social activities and scholarly or academic service to the College.

 Advisor: Dr. Victoria Neagoe Email: email@example.com